AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-core-components-external-web-page.md

 ---
-title: Embed adaptive form in external web page
+title: How to embed an adaptive form based on Core Components to an external web page?
-description: Learn how to embed an adaptive form in an external web page
+description: Learn to embed an Adaptive Forms to a website.
 contentOwner: Khushwant Singh
 docset: CloudService
 role: Developer